weiyi-jiang/orientation/README.md

 but are all meant to follow good computational research practice that makes our work easy to share and reproduce.

-**Please do one or more of the following tasks (or based on instructions Gao gave you) **.
+**Please do one or more of the following tasks (or based on instructions Gao gave you)**.
+**Please make sure you use the best of your knowledge editing Markdown format files, that is, format things nicely and logically**.

 # Tasks

 ## Task 1: Bash

-In this task you are going to install basic softwares/packages needed for our analysis
+In this task you are going to install basic software and packages needed for the analysis

 If you do not have any experience working with command-line interface (on Linux or Mac).
 Please follow this notebook - [handbook](https://github.com/haoyueshuai/lab_tasks/blob/main/sos_meta_script.ipynb) to guild you through this task.

-### git, github.com and markdown
+### Git

 You should receive an email notification asking you to join the github repository for this assignment.
 Please contact Gao if you don't have it.
+All you need to know here is to clone the git repo and work with it using bash.

-Before you make any changes to the wiki, you should learn about using `git` if you haven't used it before.
-Under the `orientation` folder of this repo (that you should have been granted permission to at this point) there is a Markdown file called [`5m-git.md`](5m-git) for a 5-minutes tutorial on `git`.
-If you are not familiar with `git` please walk through that document to learn basic git.
-If you are already familiar with `git`, please take a look and help improve a more advance tutorial [`git-tips.md`](git-tips) completing some of the `FIXME` tags I made on the document, or adding to it whatever tips you've learned in the past that you find useful to mention here. **Please make sure you use the best of your knowledge editing Markdown format files, that is, format things nicely and logically**.
+You should learn about using `git` if you haven't used it before.
+If you are not familiar with `git` please walk through the [handbook](https://github.com/haoyueshuai/lab_tasks/blob/main/sos_meta_script.ipynb) to learn basic git.

-### Additional reading
+### Software installation

+Here you need to install conda, SoS and docker for the following tasks.
+If you still have problem, please walk through the [handbook](https://github.com/haoyueshuai/lab_tasks/blob/main/sos_meta_script.ipynb).

-## Task 2:  IPython notebook and JupyterLab
+## Task 2:  IPython notebook

 This task is about good computational biology research practice.
 Regardless of your focus (on methods development or applied data analysis) it is required that all computational